hiveot/hub.capnp/docs/infrastructure-challenges.md

 Developers should only have the focus on solving the problem at hand and spend little time on how to integrate it in the whole.
 As such repetitive tasks such as auth, logging, config, resiliency, security, and others should not be a concern of service developers.

-The WoST middleware handles these aspects.
+The Hub middleware handles these aspects.

 ## Open Standards

-WoST is possible because of open standards like the Linux eco-system.
+HiveOT is possible because of open standards like the Linux eco-system.
 As such it should use open standards where it makes sense.